IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/git_support.rst

-When two branches have diverged, merging an IFC model requires *conflict resolution* (because added entities may inadvertently reuse the same Step-IDs), this means that data on one side or the other may be rewritten by BlenderBIM in order to accommodate both sets of changes. ie. the merge process is *asymmetrical*.
-BlenderBIM privileges data in the remote `origin/main` branch over the local working branch, similarly it privileges data in the local `main` branch over any other local working branch.
+When two branches have diverged, merging an IFC model requires *conflict resolution* (because added entities may inadvertently reuse the same Step-IDs), this means that data on one side or the other may be rewritten by Bonsai in order to accommodate both sets of changes. ie. the merge process is *asymmetrical*.
+Bonsai privileges data in the remote `origin/main` branch over the local working branch, similarly it privileges data in the local `main` branch over any other local working branch.
 The practical result of this is that branches branched-off the `main` branch can generally be merged back into